MICROSOFT HAS PLASTERED OVER a total of 80 vulnerabilities in its latest Patch Tuesday bug-fix bundle.

 According to Microsoft, these vulnerabilities affect a variety of software products, including Windows (of course), Microsoft's Edge web browser, Internet Explorer, ChakraCore, Skype for Business, Microsoft Lync, the .NET Framework, Visual Studio, Exchange Server, Team Foundation Server, Microsoft Yammer, and Microsoft Office Services and Web Apps.

-Two vulnerabilities patched are zero-days - flaws that were already exploited in the wild by attackers.
-These flaws, indexed as CVE-2019-1214 and CVE-2019-1215, are elevation of privilege (EoP) vulnerabilities, which could allow an attacker to gain administrator status on infected hosts and then execute malicious code on the system.
+Two vulnerabilities patched were originally categorised as zero-days - flaws that were already exploited in the wild by attackers.
+These flaws, indexed as CVE-2019-1214 and CVE-2019-1215, are elevation of privilege (EoP) vulnerabilities, which could enable an attacker to gain administrator status on infected hosts and then execute malicious code on the system.

 CVE-2019-1214 impacts the Windows Common Log File System driver.
 It was discovered by a security researcher from Qihoo 360 Vulcan Team, according to Microsoft, while CVE-2019-1215 exists in the ws2ifsl.sys (Winsock IFS Driver) service.